-Here are our Top Nine Recommended Indoor Playcenters in Tokyo to escape the pouring rain, summer humidity and bitter cold for babies to teens.
+Here are our Top ELEVEN Recommended Indoor Playcenters in Tokyo to escape the pouring rain, summer humidity and bitter cold for babies to teens.
 If you have a place to recommend, please leave a comment below.

 *Please visit the websites for changes in business hours and fees.